 The Universal Communications Platform is a system that integrates all types of fixed and mobile radio systems and enables interoperability with other communications and data-related systems.
-It can transform any radio system into a fully IP-based network – facilitating monitoring, control and dispatch from any location with a network connection and a smart phone, laptop, PC, or PDA.
+It transforms any radio system into a fully IP-based network – facilitating monitoring, control and dispatch from any location with a network connection and a smart phone, laptop, PC, or PDA.

-- Reliable: Because the UCP doesn’t rely on centralized servers to connect radios, radio sites and dispatch locations, there is no single point of failure.
+Reliable: Because the UCP doesn’t rely on centralized servers to connect radios, radio sites and dispatch locations, there is no single point of failure.

-- Sophisticated: Enjoy a level of interoperability and functionality that goes well beyond what a typical gateway communications device provides.
+Sophisticated: Enjoy a level of interoperability and functionality that goes well beyond what a typical gateway communications device provides.